 The Zephyr release owners for the relevant releases affected by this vulnerability.

 The Zephyr Security Subcommittee shall review the reported vulnerabilities during any meeting with more than three people in attendance.
 During this review, they shall determine if new issues need to be embargoed.

 The guideline for embargo will be based on: 1.
 Severity of the issue, and 2.
 Exploitability of the issue.
-Issues that the subcommittee decides do not need an embargo will be reproduced in the regular Zephyr project bug tracking system, and a comment added to the JIRA issue pointing to the bug tracking issue.
-These issues will be marked as being tracked within the Zephyr bug tracking system.
+Issues that the subcommittee decides do not need an embargo will be reproduced in the regular Zephyr project bug tracking system.